The VSME Standard Explained: What UK SMEs Need to Know in 2026

 - CSRD Directive — Directive (EU) 2022/2464 of the European Parliament and of the Council, 14 December 2022.
 Official Journal of the European Union, L 322.

 - ESRS Set 1 — Commission Delegated Regulation (EU) 2023/2772, 31 July 2023.
-The twelve topic standards referenced in VSME's Partner module.
+The twelve topic standards that inform VSME's Comprehensive Module.

 - Omnibus Simplification Package — European Commission, COM(2025) 80 final.
 Established VSME as the maximum data request ceiling for SME suppliers.